Recruiting Multiple Myeloma Studies in Durham

 Multiple myeloma is a cancer of plasma cells in the bone marrow that produce abnormal antibodies.
 It can cause bone damage, kidney problems, and immune deficiency.
 Treatments have advanced significantly with proteasome inhibitors, immunomodulatory drugs, and CAR-T cell therapy.

-There are currently 10 multiple myeloma clinical trials recruiting participants in Durham, NC.
-These studies are seeking a combined 1,368 participants.
-Research is being sponsored by Regeneron Pharmaceuticals, Merck Sharp & Dohme LLC, Takeda and 6 other organizations.
+There are currently 17 multiple myeloma clinical trials recruiting participants in Durham, NC.
+These studies are seeking a combined 3,625 participants.
+Research is being sponsored by Duke University, Regeneron Pharmaceuticals, Merck Sharp & Dohme LLC and 11 other organizations.
 Clinical trial participation is free and participants receive study-related medical care at no cost.

 Multiple Myeloma Clinical Trials in Durham — FAQ